thoun/tickettoride/README.md

 Make sure ftp-sync.json and node_modules are in .gitignore

 # How to start PHP unit test
-go on tests dir and start execute file, for example `php ./tickettoride.game.test-longest-path.php`
+go on tests dir and start execute file, for example `php ./tickettoride.game.test-longest-path.php` / `php ./tickettoride.game.test-destination-completed.php`

 # TODO
 front